-Act to defuse demographic time-bombPosted on: 30 September 2010 by Allan McLachlan
+Act to defuse demographic time-bombPosted by 50connect Promotions

 Top economist calls for a concerted international effort to deal with the challenges posed by rapidly ageing populations.